EPCCed/Activities/ConvertMdToPdf.md

 Thee are some notes on how to conver the markdown sources to pdf in this repository based on this [gist](https://gist.github.com/justincbagley/ec0a6334cc86e854715e459349ab1446).
 I think `grip` seems to give the best output.
+Have only used these on a mac though.
+Please feel free to update for other platforms.

 ## pandoc